| Microbial identification via MALDI-TOF |

 Limitations

-Submit the EGTP-IMT request form with all requester details and isolate metadata; sign the ethical responsibility declaration included in the form.
+Complete and submit the EGTP-IMT request form with all required requester information and isolate metadata, and sign the ethical responsibility declaration included in the form.

 |